openhab/openhabian/CONTRIBUTING.md

 *   Variables should be named using camelCase.
 For example, `newVariable`, or `requestedArch`.

+*   use all-lowercase global variables for all parametrization in `openhabian.conf`.
+    You may not directly read these from inside installation routines (but write if required e.g. to hide passwords after processing).
+Global variables are sourced in as one batch at the beginning of code execution in both run modes.
+    Use local variables of the same name but applying camelCase in the install routine and initialize them with the all-lowercase global equivalent's contents before use.
+    This is in preparation of a future migration from Shell CLI to a web based interface.

 *   Always refuse to allow the running of package setup scripts that require user input in unattended mode.